FAQ

 Who is The Theology Project and what does it do?

-The Theology Project, an outreach of SimpleWay Church, has a volunteer ministry team intentionally comprised of leaders from several local churches.
-We produce Theology Project events, activities and resource development, and work with pastors, churches, and other ministries as we carry out our mission.
+The Theology Project is a volunteer ministry team intentionally comprised of leaders from several local churches.
+An outreach of www.KingdomBound.org, we produce Theology Project events, activities and resource development, and work with pastors, churches, and other ministries as we carry out our mission.

 More questions?